 - Get help with food preparation

-Healthy eating as you age: Overcoming obstacles to eating well
+Healthy eating as you age: Overcome obstacles to eating well

 Say “no” to eating alone

 Eating with others can be as important as adding vitamins to your diet.
-A social atmosphere stimulates your mind and helps you enjoy meals.
-When you enjoy mealtimes, you’re more likely to eat better.
-You can encourage each other to stick to your healthy eating plans as well.
-If you live alone, eating with company will take some strategizing, but the effort can pay off.
+A social atmosphere stimulates your mind, makes meals more enjoyable, and can help you stick to your healthy eating plan.
+If you live alone:

 - Make a date to share lunch or dinners with children, grandchildren, nieces, nephews, friends, and neighbors on a rotating basis.